-The Form Extractor relies on templates defined up-front, at the design stage, and applies a complex set of rules to apply the configured templates to incoming documents that are to be processed, thus identifying and reporting the expected information.
+The Form Extractor relies on templates defined up-front, at the design stage.
+A complex set of rules applies the configured templates to incoming documents that are to be processed, thus identifying and reporting the expected information.

-The activity comes with a configuration wizard that assists you in defining the templates for the document types and fields you want to target for data extraction in this way.
+The activity comes with a configuration wizard that assists you in defining the templates for the document types and fields you want to target for data extraction.

-The activity supports both simple field as well as table field extraction.
+The activity supports both simple field and table field extraction.